Health, Wellness, & Safety

-All of our staff participate in an intensive week-long training program and are certified in First Aid and CPR.
-Our pool and lake staff are American Red Cross certified lifeguards and our program specialists are trained and certified in their program areas.
+All staff participate in an intensive week-long training program and are certified in First Aid, CPR, and security response protocols.
+Our pool and lake staff are American Red Cross certified lifeguards and our program specialists are trained and certified in their program areas as applicable.

-In 2013 Camp Wise built a state-of-the-art Health Center equipped with two exam rooms, a “walk-through” space for efficient medication distribution, and isolated rest and recovery areas for campers who are feeling under the weather.
-The Health Center is staffed with 3 nurses to provide around the clock care.
+Camp Wise is proud of our state-of-the-art Health Center equipped with exam rooms, a “walk-through” space for efficient medication distribution, and isolated rest and recovery areas for campers who are feeling under the weather.
+The Health Center is staffed 24/7 with nurses.
 A Health Center Manager keeps a log of all visits to the center and ensures that parents are kept in the loop about their camper’s care.
-Volunteer doctors are always on-call, and visit camp 2-3 times each week for campers who require additional medical attention.
+Volunteer doctors are on-call, and visit camp 2-3 times each week for campers who require additional medical attention.

 Camp Wise is located just around the corner from University Hospitals Geauga Medical Center and Emergency Room.
 Our medical team has partnered with local Dentists, Ophthalmologists, and Orthodontists should a camper need a special appointment.

 At Camp Wise, we understand that children are at varying developmental stages and have different needs while at camp.
-With that in mind, campers live in a cabin with other campers in their school-grade.
-Cabins all have three or four staff members, keeping the cabins below a 1:4 ratio, and allowing staff to build meaningful relationships with campers.
-For more information please see our camp life page.
+With that in mind, campers live in a cabin with other campers in their school grade.
+Cabins all have three or four staff members (at least two counselors plus specialists) to maintain below a 1:4 ratio and allowing staff to build meaningful relationships with campers.
+For more information please see our Life at Camp page.

-Inspired by the use of Individualized Education Plans (IEPs) in schools, this new tool is specifically designed for campers who may need additional support during the summer.
-Camp Wise staff, including a CW administrator and Social Worker, collaborate with parents and campers prior to the summer to write a plan for camper success.
-Campers who use the CSPs will also meet with an Assistant Director, Camp Social Worker, or Camper Care Specialist as needed to scaffold their ultimate success throughout the summer.
+Inspired by the use of Individualized Education Plans (IEPs) in schools and Positive Behavior Interventions, this new tool is specifically designed for campers who may need additional support during the summer.
+Camp Wise staff, including the Camper Care Manager and Social Workers, collaborate with parents and campers prior to the summer to write a plan for camper success.
+Campers who use the CSPS will also meet with a Camper Care Specialist as needed to scaffold their ultimate success throughout the summer.

-Camp Wise was an early adopter of sociograms, a tool that allows counselors to visually map cabin dynamics and friendships.
+Camp Wise utilizes sociograms that allow counselors to visually map cabin dynamics and friendships.
 This tool identifies friendship groups and provides the staff data to help nurture camper growth and provide engaging activities to best support the development of the cabin group.
 Sociograms are completed by your child’s cabin counselor team early in the session, and revisited frequently.
-Sociograms allow our village supervisors to monitor the growth and changing dynamics of cabins over the course of a session in order to best mentor cabin staff on how to support their cabins.
+Sociograms allow our village supervisors to monitor the growth and changing dynamics of cabins over the course of a session in order to best mentor cabin staff on how to support their campers.